plantmade

 The company recorded £5.3 million in revenue in 2024 but also posted a loss of £671,000 that year.

-The new owners reportedly invested additional capital to stabilize operations, fulfill outstanding orders and retain more than 15 staff.
+The new owners invested additional capital to stabilize operations, fulfil outstanding orders and retain more than 15 staff members.

 Initial plans called for Amo-Agyei and her founding team to remain involved during the transition, but the company later stated this “proved unworkable,” confirming that she, her brother Fred and her husband Travis Hill are no longer part of the business.